-This argument misses the mark simply because it argues against the virginal conception, a one-time miraculous event never to be repeated.
-In addition, it’s validity is tied to many historical truth claims and proofs (i.e. the Resurrection).
+This argument misses the mark simply because it assumes Christians believe that any virgin can be pregnant at any time.
+That is not what Christians believe.
+The virginal conception is a one-time miraculous event never to be repeated, and it’s validity is tied to many historical truth claims and proofs (i.e. the Resurrection).

 6. Michele Bachmann and Sarah Palin?
 Christian.
 Barney Frank?
 Not a Christian.

 I’m not one for politics so I’m not too aware of who these folks are.
-Anyhow, this objection is pretty dumb.
 Many acts by Christians are hardly representative of the Christian doctrine itself.
 It’s simply a lazy cop-out from doing the legwork to see what Christianity itself says.

 7. Isn’t it weird that God seems to agree with you about everything?
 And isn’t it weirder that God seems to agree with Christians who disagree with you about everything?

-This is just another wording of the argument of Christian disunity, which I’ve already tackled here.
+This is just another wording of the argument of Christian disunity, which I’ve looked at here.

 8. If you ever wrote a book with that many contradictions in it, your publishers would have to pull it from the shelves.

-I’ve yet to find a contradiction that can’t be harmonized with a little exegesis and scholarly research.
-If Hemant believes there are unsolvable contradictions, he needs to provide the evidence, which he hasn’t done.
+I’ve yet to find a contradiction that can’t be harmonized with a little research and skepticism.
+If Mehta believes there are unsolvable contradictions, he needs to provide the evidence, which he hasn’t done.
 In addition, I’ve dealt with a few contradictions myself, and I have many more on my list to address.